Apply Now For All Programs

 Pacifica is currently accepting applications for all programs.
 If you have any questions, please contact the Office of Admissions at 805.969.3626 ext.
 305.Apply Today

 Welcome to Pacifica’s Admissions webpages.
 We hope you find the information below useful as you navigate the admissions process.
-If anything is unclear please let us know by emailing us at email@example.com or call 805.969.3626 ext.
-305. The Office of Admissions is currently accepting applications for all programs and for Spring 2018 in the Engaged Humanities and Jungian and Archetypal Studies Specialization hybrid programs.
+If anything is unclear please let us know by emailing us at firstname.lastname@example.org or call 805.969.3626 ext.
+305. The Office of Admissions is currently accepting applications for Fall 2018 for all programs.

 Why choose Pacifica?